Bread-Experts-Group/breadmod/README.md

     - [X] Data driven recipe and serializer
     - [ ] Create compat.
       - [ ] Mixing recipe for flour to dough (might already work with the item tags)
-    - [ ] Compat with fluid tank-like containers in the bucket slot
+    - [X] Compat with fluid tank-like containers in the bucket slot
-  - [ ] Can be heated from the bottom (possible PneumaticCraft Compat?)
-    - [ ] Speed can be accelerated from external heat sources
 - [X] Wheat Crusher
   - [X] Block model and textures (animated)
   - [X] Menu actually working